enricopesce/oracle-kubernetes-engine-deploy/README.md

 ## Automated Kubernetes Cluster Deployment on Oracle Cloud Infrastructure up and running in minutes

-This tool provides a simple way to automate the deployment a OKE cluster on Oracle Cloud Infrastructure including all requirements with no stress.
+This tool provides a simple way to automate the deployment of an OKE cluster on Oracle Cloud Infrastructure, including all requirements, without stress.

 It is useful for starting without extensive expertise or as a foundation code ready to extend.